 Albergue de peregrinos de San Martín de Laspra (private), Asturias

 Another home-like albergue where you feel comfortable and very welcome.
-It’s a big two-story house with a great host, good facilities and nice vibe.
-We were there off season, only four people stayed that night but it must be a great place to stay in season.
+It’s a big two-story house with a great host, good facilities and a nice vibe.
+We were there off-season, only four people stayed that night but it must be a great place to stay in season.
 There is a kitchen with a big table in the middle – a good place to socialize, meet new people, cook together.
-The albergue has good facilities; kitchen with all you need for cooking, wi-fi, hot water, heating, washing machine, blankets etc. Note!
-There is nothing nearby bring food with you.
-Price – donation, opened all year.
+The albergue has good facilities; the kitchen with all you need for cooking, wi-fi, hot water, heating, washing machine, blankets, etc.

 Albergue O Xistral (private), Castromaior, Galicia

-One of the prettiest albergues on the Camino with great facilities, very cozy and warm – a kind of places you want to stay longer without any reason, just because you feel comfortable.
+One of the prettiest albergues on the Camino with great facilities, very cozy and warm – a kind of place you want to stay longer without any reason, just because you feel comfortable.
 It’s a great place to chill and rest, especially if you, like us, arrive there all wet and cold, it was so nice to sit by the fire and enjoy being warm and dry.
-The albergue is an old house (16th century) that was upgraded and renovated from the inside though from the outside it still looks like a traditional Galician farm house.
+The albergue is an old house (16th century) that was upgraded and renovated from the inside though from the outside it still looks like a traditional Galician farmhouse.
 My favorite part of the albergue was the rain-shower with colorful lights, it was definitely the best shower on the Camino.
-The hosts are very nice and friendly, cook good food (extra cost), will do your laundry etc. Price – 12 Euro pp. Opened all year but off season (November – February) it’s better to book or confirm over the phone.
-Book here

 Albergue de peregrinos de Sobrado dos Monxes, Galicia